 There are four main types of paint brushes, according to the material they are made from.

-- Brushes with natural hair.
+- Natural hair brushes.
 Natural hair paint brushes are top quality and work best with oil-based paints.

-- Brushes with synthetic hair.
+- Synthetic hair bushes.
 Brushes with synthetic hair are made from polyester or nylon, which is why they are tougher than the natural hair ones.
-They are cheaper, however they do have their disadvantages as the bristles tend to fall out during the process of painting.
+They are cheaper, however, they do have their disadvantages as the bristles tend to fall out during the process of painting.